cola-gwei/cola-gwei.github.io/README.md

 # cola-gwei.github.io
-just for myself escape the school!
+just for me escape the school!